 The sexual revolution in the mid 90’s led to the invention of the iconic Hitachi Magic Wand.
 The Hitachi is still alive and thriving, and marketed as a personal massager.
 It’s considered one of the best selling vibrators around.

 The silicone dildo we love today was invented by a gentleman named Gosnell Duncan.
-A long stride forward from the Greek bread dildos, silicone was more body safe, with no smell or taste.
+A long stride forward from the Greek bread ancient dildos, silicone was more body-safe, with no smell or taste.

 People clearly can’t get enough of sex toys.
 By 2023, the sex toy industry is projected to be worth 35.5 billion dollars.

 In many ways, penis shaped sex toys have remained very much the same throughout time, at least in terms of shape and intended use.
 We doubt they’re going downhill any time soon.
-Looking for your next toy?
-Check out V For Vibes for a massive selection of body – safe toys, designed for your pleasure.
-We don’t currently sell breadsticks.
+If you enjoyed reading history of sex toys, check out V For Vibes for a massive selection of body – safe toys, designed for your pleasure.
+We don’t currently sell breadsticks or any ancient sex toys.
+Joking!
+Keep exploring and join our V For Vibes movement by subscribing to the website.